 - 1. Ensure that the Village remains affordable to a wide variety of people. - 2.
-Protect the Village's valuable historic resources. - Continue to explore opportunities for inter-municipal cooperation with neighboring communities and school districts for shared community services and reduced costs. - 4.
+Protect the Village's valuable historic resources. - Continue to explore opportunities for intermunicipal cooperation with neighboring communities and school districts for shared community services. - 4.
 Work cooperatively to ensure that schools and other community services are sufficiently supported. - 5.
 Recognize the value of volunteerism in the community and encourage residents to take an active role in the future of the Village. - 6.
 Promote opportunities for more public art. - 7.
 Ease the property tax burden on Village residents.